-How to be an Ambassador for the United Nations to greet and welcome alien visitors from space
+How to Be an Ambassador for the United Nations to Greet and Welcome Alien Visitors From Space

-Recently, it was reported that a Mrs. Mazlan Othman, a Malaysian astrophysicist was appointed to this prestigious post at Unoosa.
 The proposal for Alien Life Ambassador has been prompted by the recent discovery of hundreds of planets orbiting other stars, which are thought to make the discovery of extraterrestrial life more probable than ever before.
 Carl Sagan may have been right!

-FoxNews, on the other hand, also reported that the U.N. denied that such a post will be filled by Mrs. Othman or anyone else for that matter.
+Fox News, on the other hand, also reported that the U.N. denied that such a post will be filled by Mrs. Othman or anyone else for that matter.

 There is an existing treaty for the purpose of greeting alien extra-terrestrials.
 It is the Outer Space Treaty drafted in 1967, which Unoosa oversees.
-The treaty contains an agreement for UN members to protect Earth against contamination by alien species by “sterilizing” them.
+The treaty contains an agreement for UN members to protect Earth against contamination by alien species by sterilizing them.
 Mrs. Othman disagrees and hopes to draft a more humane approach to an alien visitation.

 Professor Stephen Hawking warns that alien interlopers should be treated with caution.
 He said, “I imagine they might exist in massive ships, having used up all the resources from their home planet.
 The outcome for us would be much as when Christopher Columbus first landed in America, which didn’t turn out very well for the Native Americans.”

-An alien visitor ambassador must keep the best interests of the Earth in mind.
+- An alien visitor ambassador must keep the best interests of the Earth in mind.

-Ambassadors are responsible for understanding key issues that affect our world.
+- Ambassadors are responsible for understanding key issues that affect our world.

 - They must gather facts and figures and report back to the U.N. so that a consensus can be reached on how to deal with the needs of both alien life and terrestrial life.

-Ambassadors must be diplomatic and sensitive to other worldly views and must be non-judgmental.
+- Ambassadors must be diplomatic and sensitive to other worldly views and must be non-judgmental.

 - The most important skills required would be experience in government and politics and have an education background at the bachelor’s level (minimum) to the graduate level (preferred).

 - Ambassadors must keep up with current events at all times.
 Current policy knowledge is also required.

 - An Ambassador must be able to build solid and agreeable relationships with both foreign and domestic political leaders.

 - Being a linguist would be beneficial as would a great deal of cultural studies.

-Global travel, and perhaps intergalactic travel, will be involved, so the Ambassador for Outer Space Affairs would have to be physically capable of extended travel experiences in strange lands and cultures.
+- Global travel, and perhaps intergalactic travel, will be involved, so the Ambassador for Outer Space Affairs would have to be physically capable of extended travel experiences in strange lands and cultures.

 - Good mediation skills would be required.

 - And suppose the aliens don’t like the way we smell or something?
 An ambassador would have to improvise and learn not to be offensive in any way.

 A CD from Earth...

-What to expect
+What to Expect

 The Unoosa Ambassador will most likely be working from a plush office at U.N. headquarters at a regular 9 to 5 sort of job.
 That is until the space aliens land.
 Then he or she is going to have to have to be on call 24/7/365 and may have to travel to wherever the aliens are.
 He or she will most likely have to have some hazardous material training as I am guessing the aliens will be segregated until they can be shown to be harmless to humans and the biological sphere in which we live.